puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 [enc]:
 [metaparameters]:

-**Classes** are named blocks of Puppet code, which are not applied unless they are invoked by name.
-They can be stored in [modules][] for later use, and declared (added to a node's catalog) with the `include` function or a resource-like syntax.
+**Classes** are named blocks of Puppet code which are not applied unless they are invoked by name.
+They can be stored in [modules][] for later use and then declared (added to a node's catalog) with the `include` function or a resource-like syntax.

 Syntax
 -----